sara-nl/spiderdocs/source/Pages/maintenance/service_notices_list.rst

 2026
 =========

+* 2026-05-28 Multi-MDS has been rolled out, there are now 5 servers handling storage usage, with each having a backup.

 * 2026-05-18 at 10:00 in order to keep the service up and running safely, some maintenance will be done during the day, to address a CVE.
 No downtime is expected.

 * 2026-04-30 at 16:00 unscheduled maintenance: Login machines and worker nodes had to be rebooted to apply a fix for a security issue.